eProsima/DDS-Router/docs/rst/getting_started/project_overview.rst

 will create internally 4 Participants.
 All the data that arrives to one of the Participants will be forwarded through the others, allowing all the machines to connect to each other independently of their different configurations.
+This data transmission will be accomplished without copying the data, as all participants will share the pointer to the allocated data, successfully achieving a **zero-copy** communication mechanism.

 .. figure:: /rst/figures/ddsrouter_overview.png